sunscale/Akantu/doc/dev-doc/manual/solidmechanicsmodel.rst

-Starting with the basic approach, as mentioned, the Dirichlet boundary conditions can be applied by looping over the nodes and assigning the required values. :numref:`fig:smm:dirichlet_bc` shows a beam with a fixed support on the left side.
+Starting with the basic approach, as mentioned, the Dirichlet boundary conditions can be applied by looping over the nodes and assigning the required values. :numref:`fig-smm-dirichlet_bc` shows a beam with a fixed support on the left side.
 On the right end of the beam, a load is applied.
 At the fixed support, the displacement has a given value.
 For this example, the displacements in both the :math:`x` and the